sguo429/REGEM/README.md

 Centering Conversion Options:

    --center-in
-      One value of 0, 1 or 2 which represents the centering status of the GEM output file.
-0 for no centering, 1 for centering ALL exposures and covariates, and 2 for centering all the interaction covariates only.
+      A value of 0, 1, or 2 representing the centering status in the GEM output file: 0 indicates no centering, 1 indicates centering of all exposures and covariates, and 2 indicates centering of interaction covariates only.

    --center-out
-      One value of 0, 1 or 2 which represents the centering status of the output file of REGEM.
-0 for no centering to be done, 1 to center ALL exposures and covariates, and 2 to center all the interaction covariates only.
+      A value of 0, 1, or 2 representing the centering status in the REGEM output file: 0 for no centering, 1 to center all exposures and covariates, and 2 to center only the interaction covariates.

    --mean-value
-      Pairs of variable name to be centered and the mean value of the variable.
+      Pairs of variable names and their mean values, with each pair connected by an equal sign.

 ```
 </details>